Codex Plugin

 With the plugin installed, Codex can:

-- Explore and profile unfamiliar data sources — navigate schemas, check data quality, map relationships, and save context to RULES.md
+- Explore and profile unfamiliar connections — navigate schemas, check data quality, map relationships, and save context to RULES.md

 - Query and join across sources — revenue in Snowflake, customers in Salesforce, tickets in Jira, joined locally in DuckDB